 This medicine may increase your risk of having a blood clot, heart attack, or stroke.
 This is more likely to occur if you or a family member already has a heart disease, if you have diabetes, high blood pressure, high cholesterol, if you smoke, if you are male and over 40 years of age, or if you are female and have gone through menopause.
 People who use this medicine for a long time might also have a higher risk.
 Check with your doctor if you have chest pain, faintness, nausea, unusual sweating, trouble breathing, trouble seeing, or trouble speaking while using this medicine.

 Check with your doctor right away if you have chest discomfort, jaw or neck tightness after using this medicine.
-Also, tell your doctor if you have sudden or severe abdominal or stomach pain after taking this medicine.
+Also, tell your doctor if you have sudden or severe stomach pain after taking this medicine.

 This medicine might cause bleeding or ulcers in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroid medicine, blood thinner).

 Do not use this medicine if you are also using other medicines containing naproxen.
 Using these medicines together may cause serious unwanted effects.

 Make sure your doctor knows about all the medicines you are using.
 Sumatriptan and naproxen combination may cause a serious condition called serotonin syndrome when taken with some medicines.
-This especially includes medicines used to treat depression, such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
+This especially includes medicines used to treat depression, including citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
 Check with your doctor first before taking any other medicines.